 How long will it take for the IRS to process my renewal application?

 What happens if I didn’t renew my expired ITIN and try and file my return?

-If you file your tax return with an expired ITIN you will experience processing delays and possible loss of eligibility for some tax benefits until your ITIN is renewed.
+If you file your tax return with an expired ITIN you may experience processing delays and possible loss of eligibility for some tax benefits until your ITIN is renewed.
 However, once you renew your ITIN, these potential tax benefits will be reconsidered.